What's the big deal about radon?

 Radon can get trapped inside your home, especially in basements and crawlspaces that don’t have good ventilation (air flow).

 The only way to know if your home has radon is to test for it.
-You can’t see, smell, or taste radon.
+Be sure to get a long-term radon test.

 - Put the test device on the lowest level of your house that you use regularly (the level where you spend four hours a day or more).
 This could be your basement or your main floor.